 A good sign you’re ready to leave home

 A sign you’re ready to leave home is that the stuff listed above don’t really sound negative to you.
-Instead it excites you and you feel ready to challenge yourself with new possibilities.
+Instead, it excites you and you feel ready to challenge yourself with new possibilities.
 Another sign you’re ready is you have enough money saved and you’ve already budgeted and prepared yourself for most of the stuff mentioned.
-Another excellent sign you’re ready to leave is when your parents tell that that they need you out by the end of the month…
+Another excellent sign you’re ready to leave is when your parents tell you that they need you out by the end of the month…

 Is it worth it?

 This is an important question.
 Your emotional and mental preparation to move can determine if it’s worth it for you.
-Sometimes I run into young people that are so desperate to move out that they don’t recognize that they are ill prepared to survive on their own.
+Sometimes I run into young people that are so desperate to move out that they don’t recognize that they are ill-prepared to survive on their own.
 They have no plan.
 They rush out of their homes only to be forced to move back.
 They struggle in the areas listed above or miss out on many of the fun activities they had time to do when they lived at home.
 Others make the transition easily and love being on their own.
 They now have some control of their space and more control over their lives.
 If you are in a negative situation at home and need to move out then by all means plan and prepare.
 If your situation is truly hindering your life then it is time to make a change.
-Examine your family dynamics, your motives and mental and emotional readiness.
+Examine your family dynamics, your motives and your mental and emotional readiness.

 What are your reasons for wanting to leave home?
 Is it conflict?
 A space issue?
 Living on your own can be fun and relaxing but only if you are ready.

-If living at home isn’t driving you insane and you can delay moving out, try and stay home until after you’ve finished post secondary school and you’ve started working full time.
+If living at home isn’t driving you insane and you can delay moving out, try and stay home until after you’ve finished post-secondary school and you’ve started working full time.
 You don’t want to be forced to work a job you hate just so you can afford to live on your own.
-Under the best circumstances you should be mature and balanced enough to take care of yourself.
+Under the best circumstances, you should be mature and balanced enough to take care of yourself.

 While waiting the best thing to do to prepare yourself to leave home is to start treating the home you live in at present like your future home.
 If you don’t already, start learning how to plan grocery lists, healthy weekly meals and put your budgeting skills to good use.
 Don’t just depend on your parents to do everything for you and complain when they don’t.
-Help out with younger sibling and household responsibilities without being told.
+Help out with younger siblings and household responsibilities without being told.
 Everything you do will make your transition into adulthood easier.